-MOL Group introduced a new group-level, integrated web-based solution that deals with all supplier-related information, from the pre-screening through pre-qualification to the contracting stage.
-The system is called eSourcing (link below).
-This system includes automated assessment of risks associated with suppliers based on legal, ethical, financial, health and safety, as well as environmentally related data and documentation.
+MOL Group introduced a new group-level, integrated system that deals with all supplier-related information, from the qualification phase to the contracting stage.
+The system is called Ariba; besides Ariba there is another system in place called eSourcing using by those MOL Group entities where all the funtionality of Ariba is not implemented yet (links are below).
+These systems include automated assessment of risks associated with suppliers based on legal, ethical, financial, health and safety, as well as environmentally related data and documentation.
 It also facilitates the supplier pre-qualification process.
+In 2018 contractor post evaluation system has been implemented to support contractor performance evaluation.